Grants

 Administered through the Yosemite Community college District, the Child Development Training consortium is a program funded by the California Department of Education, Child Development Division (CDE/CDD) with Federal Block Grant Child Care and Development Quality Improvement Funds.
 The program was created to address the critical shortage of qualified child care workers in the state of California.
 The demand for qualified workers continues to grow.

-To be eligible for reimbursement, you must be employed in California by an eligible child care program, and work directly with young children and families, and be seeking a new or maintaining a currently held Child Development Permit.
-In attending classes in the Early Childhod Education at Santa Barbara City College, you must complete a Participant Profile and submit it to the Consortium Coordinator in the ECE Department.
+To be eligible for reimbursement, you must be employed in California by an eligible child care program and work directly with young children and families, and be seeking a new or maintaining a currently held Child Development Permit.
+In attending classes in the Early Childhood Education at Santa Barbara City College, you must complete a Participant Profile and submit it to the Consortium Coordinator in the ECE Department.
 You will be reimbursed according to the local campus' reimbursement policies.
 Funding is limited.

-For more information, contact Julie Smith
+For more information, contact Devona Hawkins at dehawkins@sbcc.edu